 Exercise science research has proved over the years the practical application and benefits of Exercise and S&C for fitness with athletic, health or prehab goals.

 The point is, S&C is a powerful tool which is composed by a large variety of Key Performance Indicators (KPI).
 If KPI’s are based on physiological markers the program application for sedentary, active or athletic individuals are regulated by the same physiological markers.
 Therefore S&C and exercise applications are inclusive and, except on particular cases of disease, physology ain’t no different.

 “Exercise science enhance and helps to improve for better life quality and performance.”

-“How”, “When” and “Why” will be variables for individualized programs.
-The last approach is “what” to achieve.
-To be precise what to improve or maintain will certainly be different to particular individual or group needs, demands or goals.
+Exercise and Strength & Conditioning programs should answer the questions of “How”, “When” and “Why” to exercise under the approach of “what” to achieve.
+Preciselly what to improve or maintain will certainly be different to every particular individual or group needs, demands or goals.

-What is known and proved by the scientific community is that exercise will improve fitness, fitness can improve health and an Strength & Conditioning program will balance and optimize a pathway to achieve better outcomes based on your requirements and demands.
+What is known is that exercise will improve fitness levels, fitness can improve health and an Strength & Conditioning program will balance and optimize a pathway to achieve better outcomes based on goals, needs or demands.

 About the author:

 Albert Piñol – Master of Physical Activity and Sports Science, MSc in Exercise Physiology, DHE Snowboard trainer, DH Mountain guide & Mountainbike and MAT certified.
 Snowboarder, exercise science and adventure sports enthusiast.
 IG: @albert_pinol